scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/notes.md

 - Informally coordinated
   - Commercial projects typically have multiple people whose job it is only to think about roadmaps, features, talk to users, coordinate between different developer teams, etc.
-  - Projects in the ecosystem are loosely coordinated, but each is run by itself.
+  - Projects in the ecosystem are loosely coordinated, but each one is run by itself.
     Projects do copy one another over time, but process is somewhat haphazard.

 ## What are we (scientific-python.org) trying to do to address these problems